AnWiercze/NanopoReaTA/README.md

 #### Installation on Windows based systems

 For a successfull usage on Windows sequencing output and output of NanopoReaTa have to be stored on the same harddrive.
-Paths used by NanopoReaTA should not contain any spaces int their names.
+Paths used by NanopoReaTA should not contain any spaces in their names.
 Pathways should always be named with underscores "_" instead of spaces " ". (e.g "Windows data" -> "Windows_data")

 You will need one of the latest wsl systems on your computer.

 Download docker desktop: https://www.docker.com/products/docker-desktop/

 Start docker desktop application.
 In order to use docker applications on windows docker desktop has to run in the background.

-Download repository on this website as zip folder:
-On https://github.com/AnWiercze/NanopoReaTA click on the green "Code" button in the right corner.
-Download the folder as zip and unpack in a given folder.

 Open power shell as administrator via search.
 (Start -> Search -> right click -> Open as administrator)

 ```
 wsl --update
 docker pull stegiopast/nanoporeata
 docker run -it -p 8080:8080 -v c:/:/NanopoReaTA_windows_docker stegiopast/nanoporeata
 ```
-he docker container setup will be finished when the following line occurs:
+The docker container setup will be finished when the following line occurs:
 Listening on http://0.0.0.0:8080

 You can now navigate to a browser of your choice on your local machine and type in the following URL: